Motor Vehicle and Parking Regulations

 (2) Night Permit —Registration with night privileges.

 Free permit available to any registered student not living in a residence hall.
 Permit restricts use of designated student meters and the Library lot before 4:30pm Monday-Friday.
 Qualifies students for student hourly rates at select cashiered facilities between 4:30pm and 8:30am Monday-Friday and on weekends.
 Entering before 4:30pm or leaving after 8:30am invalidates the rate reduction.
 Public or graduated rates will then apply for entire time.
 Allows for parking at select public meters and cashiered facilities at the posted public or graduated rate.

 (3) Law S Permit—Registration with Law S Permit.

-Law S permit designated meter area that are reserved for their use from 7:30am-4:30pm Monday-Friday.
+Law S permit allows use of designated area that is reserved for their use from 7:30am-4:30pm Monday-Friday.
 Student is required to pay via the Passport Parking App at the student reduced hourly rate.

 5) Student Hawkeye Storage (Lot 39) Permit—Registration for storage parking.